 PQA is an instrument designed to assess a range of personal qualities considered to be important for the study and practice of medicine and allied health professions.
 It comprises questions grouped into four sections, the first to measure cognitive skills, the other three to measure personality and attitudinal traits relevant to health professional practice.

+Medical schools around the world have a need to select their medical students often from a very large number of applicants.
 Traditionally, high academic ability has been the major, if not the only selection criterion.